Nasal Obstruction

 • Turbinate hypertrophy

-Patients with nasal obstruction related to anatomic blockage of nasal airflow who do not suffer from chronic inflammatory conditions affecting the nose or who have been stable medically may be good candidates for surgery.
+Patients with nasal obstruction caused by an anatomic blockage of nasal airflow who have been treated for any chronic inflammatory conditions affecting the nose or who are medically stable may be good candidates for surgery.
 Certain bleeding disorders or autoimmune conditions may be a contraindication to surgery.
 Although being on blood-thinning medications is not an absolute contraindication to having surgery, they may need to be discontinued before surgery and resumed at your surgeon’s discretion.

 During your consultation at The Buckingham Center in Austin, Texas, the doctor will perform a thorough examination to determine what might be contributing to your nasal obstruction and discuss options to correct any anatomic blockages or narrowing.
 The doctor will also answer any questions that you have.